mobilebarn/UNIFIED_COMMERCE/UPDATED_PROGRESS_SUMMARY.md

 ## 🎯 Executive Summary

 We have made significant progress on the Unified Commerce platform. **All 8 microservices are now successfully connected to the GraphQL Federation Gateway**.
 The GraphQL Federation Gateway is running successfully on port 4000 with all services properly federated.
-Next steps include connecting the admin panel to the GraphQL Federation Gateway and beginning development of the Next.js storefront.
+Both frontend applications are running and connected to the GraphQL Federation Gateway.

 ## ✅ Major Accomplishments